abcdesktopio/docs/opsdocs/docs/contribute/4.4/userpod/graphical.md

 The build relies on external sources outside the repository:

-- NodeSource repository,
+- NodeSource package repository
-- GitHub repositories cloned during build,
+- GitHub repositories cloned during the build process
-- TigerVNC .deb downloaded from GitHub.
+- TigerVNC `.deb` package downloaded from GitHub

 Impact:

-- partial reproducibility,
+- Partial reproducibility; builds are not fully deterministic.
-- sensitivity to network/service availability,
+- Sensitivity to network and upstream service availability.
-- need for pinning and checksum strategy for strict production requirements.
+- Pinning strategies and checksum verification are required for strict production requirements.